-First of all, you should know that the access to this Top-Down Narrows Hike depends upon water levels, and it’s challenging to predict it.
-If you want to do this backpacking experience, book the permit advance because it’s limit – 12 overnight permits to 12 persons per day.
+First of all, you should know that access to this Top-Down Narrows Hike depends upon water levels, and it’s challenging to predict it.
+If you want to do this backpacking experience, book the permit in advance because it’s limited – 12 overnight permits to 12 persons per day.

-Water Sources on this hike is Big Spring.
+The water source on this hike is Big Spring.
 Which flows out of the canyon wall about ten feet off the ground.
-It is located just downstream from campsite 12 and is the turn around point for hikers coming from the bottom up.
+It is located just downstream from campsite 12 and is the turnaround point for hikers coming from the bottom up.

 An excellent spot for a more extended break during the hike is Deep Creek, which is 5 miles into your hike, The Upper Narrows.